 Immigration laws limit your arrival into the United States to no more than 30 days prior to the report date listed on the Form I-20 or DS-2019.

 If you are a citizen of Canada, you do not need a visa to enter the United States.
 However, you still need to present your I-20 or DS-2019 form and a valid passport at the U.S. Immigration border crossing or port of entry.
 You must also present proof of payment of the SEVIS fee.
-You should receive an I-94 card marked F-1 or J-1, D/S upon entry.
+If you enter through a land border, you should receive an I-94 card marked F-1 or J-1, D/S upon entry.
+If you enter by air, your I94 data will be processed electronically and you will not receive a card.